-Records Management assists University of Denver staff and faculty in ensuring that records needed to meet the University's operational, legal, and regulatory requirements are managed in compliance with University policy.
-We assist by:
+Records Management assists University of Denver staff and faculty in ensuring that records needed to meet the University's operational, legal and regulatory requirements are managed in compliance with University policy.
+Our department assists by:

 Frequently Asked Questions

 The records retention schedule is divided into both functional and division categories.
 The functional categories do not correspond to divisions or departments, and represent record types that are commonly used in departments and offices across campus.
 All record categories describe the records covered, identify an owner and prescribe the length of time the records must be kept along with disposition requirements.

 The owner is the unit that is accountable for the official or master record.
 Other units may have access to reference copies of official or master records or even have created the records, but final responsibility for retention and disposition rests with the owner.
 Reference or use copies of records may be kept as long as needed for business purposes and then destroyed, but should not be kept any longer than the retention period of the official or master record.
 Note that "owner" is referred to as the "Office of Primary Responsibility" in the University's Records Management Policy.